 Modifications

+For Interconnection Customers proposing to modify the project, please refer to the requirements in Section 6.7.2 of Appendix DD of the CAISO Tariff and Section 6 of the BPM for Generator Management.

 For Interconnection Customers proposing to transfer Interconnection Service Capacity please refer to the requirements in Section 14 of the BPM for Generator Management.